 As with any long journey, the long road we’ve traveled has had some blind curves and a few bumps, but we’ve managed to stay the course and remain true to our mission.

-Founded in 1953 by Sister Miriam Auxilium O’Gare, to serve adults with Down Syndrome, our organization incorporated in 1957 and received its 501(c)(3) status in 1958.
+Founded in 1953 by Sister Miriam Auxilium O’Gare, to serve adults with Down Syndrome, our organization incorporated and received its 501(c)(3) status in 1958.
 Helpers Community began raising funds to purchase and operate some of the first group homes for adults with developmental disabilities in the San Francisco Bay Area.

 The first Helpers’ home was opened in 1963, followed by two others in 1966 and 1973.
 The three properties provided residential living opportunities in beautiful homes for 12 women and 6 men.
 Helpers’ homes were in operation until 2003, when the last one closed.
 After decades of good fortune with dedicated staff members, who’d lived in the homes and devotedly cared for the residents, staff retired or passed away.
 The staffing challenges were exacerbated by the IT boom in San Francisco in the mid 1990’s to the early 2000’s.
 The Bay Area was one of the nation’s leading job creating regions which made it next to impossible to find, stable, qualified 24/7 residential staff.

 In addition to providing residential care, Helpers operated an Activity Center from 1966 until 2003 where the residents developed their craft and sewing skills to create beautiful handmade items.
 In 1966, Ghirardelli Square invited Helpers to host a weekend bazaar to sell the handmade creations made at Helpers Activity Center, as well as donated items from Helpers’ supporters.
 Helpers hosted pop-up bazaars at Ghirardelli Square until 1974 when Ghirardelli Square offered the in-kind donation of a permanent storefront to Helpers, known as Helpers Bazaar.

 In 2019, Helpers, in partnership with Pomeroy Recreation & Rehabilitation Center, re-opened a residence on Fulton Street, serving six adults with special needs.
 Another Helper’s residence in this partnership, also on Fulton Street, opened a few months later.